boundary/folsom/README.md

 ##### Gauges

-Gauges are "point in time" single value metrics.
+Gauges are point-in-time single value metrics.

       > folsom_metrics:new_gauge(Name).
       > folsom_metrics:notify({Name, Value}).

 ##### Histograms (and Timers)

 Histograms are collections of values that have statistical analysis done to them, such as mean, min, max, kurtosis and percentile.
-One can use use these like "timers" as well with the timed update functions.
+The can be used like "timers" as well with the timed update functions.

       > folsom_metrics:new_histogram(Name).
       > folsom_metrics:histogram_timed_update(Name, Mod, Fun, Args).